ZoydSportello/dactyl-starter-kit/content/references/reference1.md

 ---
 category: References
-parent: references.html
+parent: references/
-html: reference1.html
+html: references/placeholder/
 ---
 # Reference Placeholder

-[References](references.html) are exhaustive lists of information.
+[References](/references) are exhaustive lists of information.
 For example, an API reference should list all methods, fields, types of values, special cases, and error information.

 Depending on the size of your API, you may want to split this information into separate pages.

+## Page Definition

 Each page definition in your Dactyl config file's `pages` array can have the following fields: